 Make the dessert, as it can be kept refrigerated until the day of the dinner.
 Do not do the finishing touches until ready to serve.
 You should take it out of the refrigerator when you serve the main course, so it is not too cold.

 The sauce for the prawns can be made ahead.
 Prepare it up to the point of adding the prawns, allow to cool, then refrigerate.
 When ready to cook, heat the sauce and add the prawns.

-On the day of the dinner, you can make the chapati dough, but don’t roll them out until close to cooking time because they will will dry out.
+On the day of the dinner, you can make the chapati dough, but don’t roll them out until close to cooking time because they will dry out.
 You could also make the rice somewhat in advance and keep it warm in the oven.

 I would suggest getting everything prepared before the guests arrive.
 Concentrate on getting the two tikka dishes served, then assemble and serve the salad.
 Once you are ready to cook the main course you start by putting the cauliflower in the oven.
 I would suggest the mushrooms, next.
 The prawn and fish dishes cook very quickly so can be started last.
 I would start cooking the chapatis at the same time – as they cook you can cover them with a damp tea-towel and keep warm in the oven.

 There is quite some work to put this on the table, but it is well worth the effort.